shamisthabisht/shamisthabisht_Mediscan-AI/readme.md

-# Healthcare AI – Lab Report Disease Prediction
+# mediscan AI – Lab Report Disease Prediction

 An AI-powered healthcare application that extracts laboratory values from medical reports using OCR and predicts the risk of multiple diseases using Machine Learning.